Set Up Clinician(s)

-In order to download the Order Entry items needed in your practice:
+In order to download the Order Entry items needed in the practice:

-1. Make a list of the most frequent orders in your practice.
+- Make a list of the most frequent orders in the practice.

-3. Customize the downloaded orders.
-Rarely should you need to create new ones.
+- Customize the downloaded orders.
+Rarely should the user need to create new ones.

-If you are not ready to identify and download the items you need, but want to explore the use of Order Entry, here is an alternative means to get started.
+If users are not ready to identify and download the items his or her will need, but want to explore the use of Order Entry, here is an alternative means to get started.
 In order to obtain a set of the generally most common starting order entry items, search and download the order entry items containing the keywords---- (i.e. s and 4 dashes).

 Understand that the need to first download order entry items is a unique characteristic of the Order Entry SMARText item type.
 Again, this is because the Order Manager does not search in the online library.
 SOAPware allows for searching in the online library in almost every other setting where SMARText is searched.

-For orders that are not available on the online library, you can create custom order entry items.
-You can also modify existing order entry items to include the subitems you want to include with the order.
+For orders that are not available on the online library, users can create custom order entry items.
+Users can also modify existing order entry items to include the sub items her or she wants to include with the order.

-For instructions on downloading and creating orders, see: Download Most Common Coded SMARText Items
+For instructions on downloading and creating orders, see: Order Entry Set Up.

 8. Patient Handouts

 Paper-based patient education handouts can be used in SOAPware and printed automatically from the patient's chart.
-Now is the time to decide what handouts you would like to include.
-There are many available on the online library and you can edit these to customize them as well as create your own.
-To learn how to download, edit, and create handouts, see: Handouts
+Now is the time to decide what handouts the user would like to include.
+There are many available on the online library and the user can edit these to customize them as well as create brand new handouts.
+To learn how to download, edit, and create handouts, see: Handouts.

 9. Structured Text Data Entry